rackerlabs/support-how-to/content/how-to/office-365/set-up-your-office-365-mailbox-in-the-outlook-for-android-mobile-application/index.md

 1. If you are unsure whether you have the correct password or not, you can test your credentials by attempting to sign in at [portal.office.com](https://portal.office.com).

-2. When you try to configure an Office 365 user that has multi-factor authentication (MFA) enabled, the Outlook mobile application asks you for the default MFA verification method to proceed when signing in.
+2. When you try to configure an Office 365 user that has multifactor authentication (MFA) enabled, the Outlook mobile application asks you for the default MFA verification method to proceed when signing in.
 You don't need to generate an app password for use with the Outlook mobile application.